aesteve/vertx-feeds/README.md

 Simple use-case :

 * Users register using a simple login / password.
 An User is a simple document in MongoDB database. (there's no need for an email address in this demo)
-* Once they're registered, they can subscribe to feeds by prividing the feed's URL (and a color, for UI display).
+* Once they're registered, they can subscribe to feeds by providing the feed's URL (and a color, for UI display).
 A Feed is another document in MongoDB.
 * Subscriptions are stored in user infos (`user.subscriptions`) but also in a plain mongo collection listing feeds and the number of people who subscribed to this feed.
 * Periodically, a verticle lists the entries in the feeds collection and for each of the feeds that have a subscriber count > 0, will read the RSS feed and fetch new entries
 * New feed entries are store into JSON objects in a Redis set.
 The key is the feed's URL hash, the value is the JSON equivalent of the RSS entry and the score is the timestamp of the entry's publication date
-* When a user asks for his news feed entries are aggregated from Redis for each of his subscriptions
+* When a user asks for his news feed entries, they are aggregated from Redis for each of his subscriptions
 * When the new feed entries are stored into Redis, they're also pushed as a List of entries on Vertx's event bus.
 This allows end users who are connected from client side to receive real-time updates by subscribing directly to event bus notifications.